CN-UPB/DeepCoMP/README.md

 1. WIP: Switch to rllib and verify single-UE case still works as before.
 Keep working stable baselines code in separate branch
     * Non-trivial: Framework needs several changes in environment and overall workflow.
 Currently, everything is crashing and errors don't make sense.
     * Solved: tf import; https://github.com/ray-project/ray/issues/8993
-    * WIP: structlog works in dummy env, but not real env
+    * Solved: structlog works in dummy env, but not real env.
+Real problem was cyclic ref env --> ue --> env that caused a deepcopy error, which only was printed when using structlog
-        * Error when deepcopying the rllib config inside rllib (different from config passed!)
-        * The error happens somewhere in deepcopy when the env is created and copyied. trying to make a deepcopy of self.log fails.
-        * Not sure why it fails giving the attribute error for User --> try without any user? & run debugger again
-        * Most likely the problem is with the cyclic references of env --> ue --> env.
-        In deepcopy, the `memo` has some pointers errors of `unable to get repr` for user attributes.
-        These errors get printed when deepcopying the stuctlog logger (because it tries to convert the `memo` dict to `str`)
-        * Exactly, the issue is caused by the reference env --> ue --> env when deepcopying. structlog only leads to printing the error when trying to `str()` the `memo` dict
 2. Build joint codebase for running both RLlib and stable_baselines.
 Eg, different packages with variations of main script; use env_config for all envs
 2. Move to multi-user and multi-UE environment with rllib